See if the Leeds Building Society Equity Release is ideal for you in 2026.

 Big Decision & Long Run value of your property

-Ultimately, remortgaging – whatever lender is chosen – is a big decision and something which should be done responsibly when considering present circumstances as well as any implications this might have on one’s future finances too; however, when done correctly remortgaging can be a huge benefit both in short-term scenarios and in the long run especially if one wishes to buy new homes in later life or even move abroad too.
+Ultimately, remortgaging – whatever lender is chosen – is a big decision and something which should be done responsibly when considering present circumstances as well as any implications this might have on.

 Best Mortgages for Over 60s with Leeds Building Society

-Leeds Building Society is a trusted provider of specialist mortgages for individuals over the age of 60; however, due to the circumstances and criteria associated with such products, customers must research how these loans work before making a decision.
+Leeds Building Society is a trusted provider of specialist mortgages for individuals over the age of 60; however, due to the circumstances and criteria associated with such products, customers must research how.

 Total Value & Money Left equity from your home

-When considering taking out a mortgage in this sector, understanding the total value of one’s property is worth, as well as how much money can be left in possession when factoring in loan repayment costs, is key to making informed decisions when weighing up options from Leeds Building Society versus those from banks, including Lloyds Bank.
+understanding the total value of one’s property is worth, as well as how much money can be left in possession when factoring in loan repayment costs, is key to making informed decisions.

 Moreover, if an individual’s property is found to be in reasonable condition compared to market equivalents, funds could be accessed in large sums as well.